-It is extremely important to determine your business objectives at the very start as otherwise; you will end up wasting precious resources and time as well as missed opportunities.
+It is extremely important to determine your business objectives at the very start; otherwise; you will end up wasting precious resources and time and missed opportunities.

 It is not necessary for all objectives to be dollar-denominated.
 Instagram marketing activities could be geared to acquiring more followers for Instagram, raising brand awareness, building an engaged community of users, or even driving conversions along the sales funnel.
-Depending on your industry and the objectives that you define, not only will you have different content to be devised but also different KPIs and measurement metrics.
+Depending on your industry and the objectives you define, you will have different content to be devised and different KPIs and measurement metrics.